QHose/qlik-cloud-jwt-lambda-example/README.md

 # Introduction of use cases
 This software can
 * present you a simple HTML page in which a sheet is embedded from a SaaS tenant you configured in the `.env` file.
-*   setup your "empty" SaaS tenant by inserting some groups and creating an Idp
+* Wetup your "empty" SaaS tenant by inserting some groups and creating an Idp

 # Run the code
-- update the .env file in the project root directory with your credentials
+- update the .env file in the project root directory with your credentials.
+(If it isn't there it will be created for you the first time you run the server.)
 - update your [qlik tenant web integration id](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Admin/mc-adminster-web-integrations.htm) to include `https://localhost:3000`
 - Publish an app in a space, make a note of the app id and the sheet id (view in browser url bar) and insert into the `.env` file.
 - Only needed if you did not yet create an IdP and already have groups in your system: Create an Oauth client (see below)
 - go to project source directory in powershell/cmd and run `npm install` and next  `node server.js`
-- open your browser and view https://localhost:3000/
+- Open your browser and view https://localhost:3000/
 - use [httptoolkit](https://httptoolkit.com/) tool to view the network traffic